magiccoder815/crawling-web-ic2s2/README.md

 * [Browser automation for handling interactive, JavaScript-heavy pages: Selenium](https://www.selenium.dev/)

 ## O'Reilly books on scraping
-These are available free to Georgetown students/affiliates ([log in here then search for books](https://www.safaribooksonline.com/library/view/temporary-access/))
+These are available free for some universities, like Georgetown or UC Berkeley ([log in here then search for books](https://www.safaribooksonline.com/library/view/temporary-access/))

 * [Popular intro book with Ch.
 12 on web-scraping: _Automate the Boring Stuff with Python_](https://nostarch.com/automatestuff2)
 * [Complete scraping intro: _Web-scraping with Python_](http://shop.oreilly.com/product/0636920078067.do)